Objectives and key results: Best practices

 Doerr recommends that an organization's target success rate for key results be 70%.
 A 70% success rate encourages competitive goal-making that is meant to stretch workers at low risk.
 If 100% of the key results are consistently being met, the key results should be reevaluated.
 Considering this, OKRs are scored on a scale of 0.0 to 1.0, with 0.7 being the normal target for "aspirational" Key Results (where the aim is to make as much progress as possible), and 1.0 being the expected target for "committed" Key Results (where the outcome is the delivery of a product or feature, meeting a deadline, or a binary "done" or "not done" status).

 Organizations should be careful in crafting their OKRs such that they don't represent business as usual since those objectives are, by definition, not action-oriented and inspirational.
 Words like "help" and "consult" should also be avoided as they tend to be used to describe vague activities rather than concrete, measurable outcomes.

 When coming up with key results, it is also recommended to measure leading indicators instead of lagging indicators.
 Leading indicators are readily measurable and provide organizations with an early warning when something isn't going right so they can course-correct.
 Conversely, lagging indicators are those metrics which can't be attributed to particular changes and so prevent organizations from course-correcting in time.

-Ben Lamorte, author of The OKRs Field Book, suggests 5 best practices for OKRs coaches: